Firefox-Pro-Coding/react-composition-api/README.md

 ```
 Pass a setup function to `defineComponent` to create a Component.

-`setupFunction` recieve props object as argument. `props` is a [shallow reactive object](https://mobx.js.org/refguide/api.html#decorators), you can use `reaction` to watch changes on props.
+`setupFunction` receive props object as an argument. `props` is a [shallow reactive object](https://mobx.js.org/refguide/api.html#decorators), you can use `reaction` to watch changes on props.

 Upon component per component instance creation, `setupFunction` will be running only once and should return a function accepts no argument that returns JSX.
 Only the returned function will be running again to generate the new virtual dom.